WhoIsJack/DySTrack/docs/source/usage/_includes/start_dystrack_manager_instructions.rst

 3. **Find/create the configuration file for your experiment**

    * Config files are found in ``DySTrack\run``
-   * They specify the **image analysis pipeline** to use
+   * They specify the :doc:`image analysis pipeline</pipelines/available>` to
+     use
-   * Optionally, they can specify further parameters for the pipeline and the manager
+   * They can specify further parameters for the pipeline and the manager
    * To create a new config file, best copy an old one and modify it
-   * Further instructions are included in the config file itself
+   * Ensure that ``file_start`` and ``file_end`` (and where applicable
+     ``tra_method``) are set correctly

-   *Note:* If you are a non-expert user, the configuration file for your type of experiment should be configured for/with you by a more senior user!
+   If you are a non-expert user, the configuration file for your type of experiment should be configured for/with you by a more experienced user and should not require further changes at runtime.
+Additional information is found under :doc:`Installation</intro/installation>` and in the provided config files themselves.

 4. **Start the DySTrack manager session in your command prompt:**